-Cory graduated from Methodist University with a Bachelor of Science, magna cum laude, in Political Science and received his Doctor of Jurisprudence from the University of North Carolina at Chapel Hill School of Law.
-While in law school, Cory served as president of the UNC Broun National Trial Team and UNC Trial Law Academy, and was Managing Editor of the UNC First Amendment Law Review.
-In addition, Cory was a recipient of the Gressman-Pollitt award for exemplary skill in Appellate Advocacy.
+Cory graduated from Methodist University with a Bachelor of Science, magna cum laude, in Political Science and received his J.D. from the University of North Carolina at Chapel Hill School of Law.
+During law school, Cory served as president of the UNC Broun National Trial Team and UNC Trial Law Academy, and was Managing Editor of the UNC First Amendment Law Review.

 - Methodist University